seattlecraig/EnhancedCompass/enduser.md

 ## Features at a Glance

 ✨ **Point to Any Structure**: Find villages, temples, strongholds, ancient cities, and more
+🌲 **Point to Any Biome**: Find dark forests, cherry groves, mushroom fields, and more
 📏 **Real-Time Distance**: Boss bar shows your distance to the target as you travel
 🌍 **All Dimensions**: Works in Overworld, Nether, and End
 🔍 **Smart Search**: Special commands to find ANY village or ANY nearby structure